 If visiting East Lothian beaches and coastline please follow guidelines to minimise spread of avian flu.

-Avian flu has been confirmed in south eastern Scotland coastline including East Lothian and we are therefore advising people to take some precautions when out and about:
+Avian flu continues to be a concern around Scotland and we are therefore advising people to take some precautions when out and about:

 - do not pick up or touch dead or sick wild birds